Home > Camping

 Support us!
 GearJunkie may earn a small commission from affiliate links in this article.
 Learn More

 Historically, thru-hikers and other adventurists have simply repurposed pre-existing models of comfortable footwear as functional camp shoes.
-Many of these options, like Crocs Classic Clogs, weren’t originally designed for outdoor excursions.
-However, people in search of good camp shoes identified them as an excellent makeshift choice.
+Many of these options, like Crocs Classic Clogs, weren’t originally designed to be used on outdoor excursions, but people in search of good camp shoes identified them as an excellent makeshift choice.

 There are a few key characteristics you should look for in a camp shoe.
 A good camp shoe finds the ideal balance between usability, breathability, weight, and waterproofing.